Abhorrent Solutions

 Money is not now a critical issue for the province and won't, given the expected American renaissance under the Trump and Vance administrations, be one for the next few years either; but the erosion in educational standards and demoralization in the teaching professions at all levels is.

-2. the ATA and school boards commit to working with the government to eliminate all DIE considerations, starting with the "social pass", from the school system by August 2026 while formally embracing performance based educational streaming to separate students within grades according to their willingness and ability to meet grade and other standards; and,
+3. the ATA and school boards commit to working with the government to formally embrace performance based assignment of students to classes in order to separate students within grades according to their willingness and ability to meet grade and other standards; and,

-3. noting that the new monies will come from provincial general revenues, not property taxes.
+4. assuring the school boards and the public that the new monies will come from provincial general revenues, not property taxes.

 The net effects will be to vastly improve education in Alberta by:

-3. making it possible for teachers to help at least some of the slower students achieve behavioral and educational norms; and,
+3. making it possible for teachers to help at least some of the slower students achieve behavioral and educational norms;

 Tags: